Documentation

 • Playlists - Playlists created or imported inside Music Library.

 Use Search library to search across tracks, albums, artists, and playlists.
 In the PC layout, track table headers sort by Title, Artist, Album, Genre, or Time.
+Album, artist, genre, subfolder, and playlist views provide a Sort list backed by the catalog.
+Depending on the view, it can order by name, artist, year, path, track count, total duration, updated time, or created time, in either direction.
+Each view keeps its own selection.

 If metadata is missing or unreadable, EffeTune falls back to the file name and folder information.
 Track properties show the file path, format, sample rate, bit depth, bitrate, and main metadata fields.
+For a CUE track, they also show that it is a CUE track, the CUE path, the source audio path, and the track’s region within that source.

 Playing from the Library